jfmaestr/portfolio/content/_index.md

 ## Experience

 I've taught since 2019 at [Byhalia High School](http://bhs.marshallcountysd.org/) in Marshall County, Mississippi.
 I currently teach Algebra I, but have experience with Geometry.
-I serve as the Math Department Chair and District Mentor Teacher.
+I serve as the Math Department Chair and a District Mentor Teacher.
 I'm currently working through [Mississippi Teacher Corps](https://www.mtc.olemiss.edu/) for a Master's of Art in Teaching (M.A.T) anticipated to be completed in May 2021.

 ## Teaching Things I'm Currently In Love With